-Fig. 210: LED operating panel
+Fig. 190: LED operating panel

-Activating the refrigerator

-- Press the ON-OFF switch (A) for one second.
-The integrated lamp illuminates green. - 2.
-The LED operating panel dims after ten seconds.
+Activating the refrigerator 1.
+Press the ON-OFF switch (A) for one second.
+The integrated lamp illuminates green.
+2. The LED operating panel dims after ten seconds.
 The green lamp indicates that refrigerator is operating.

-Selecting the power source

-- After activating the refrigerator, press the operating button (B) for two seconds.
-The power source symbols (D) are flashing. - 2.
-Select the desired power source by pressing the arrow buttons (C). - 3.
-Press the operating button (B) to confirm your selection.

-Selecting the cooling level

-- After activating the refrigerator, press the operating button (B) for two seconds.
-The power source symbols (D) are flashing. - 2.
-Press again the operating button. - 3.
-The cooling level indicators (E) are flashing.
-Select the desired cooling level by pressing the arrow buttons (C). - 4.
-Press the operating button (B) to confirm your selection.

-On the road

-Close the refrigerator and push against the refrigerator door to automatically lock the door.
-The door lock (1) also secures the door during the drive.

-Ensure that all objects in your refrigerator are well secured against shifting.
+Selecting the power source 1.
+After activating the refrigerator, press the operating button (B) for two seconds.
+The power source symbols (D) are flashing.
+2. Select the desired power source by pressing the arrow buttons (C).
+3. Press the operating button (B) to confirm your selection.
+Selecting the cooling level 1.
+After activating the refrigerator, press the operating button (B) for two seconds.
+The power source symbols (D) are flashing.
+2. Press again the operating button.
+3. The cooling level indicators (E) are flashing.
+Select the desired cooling level by pressing the arrow buttons (C).
+4. Press the operating button (B) to confirm your selection.
+On the road aut ose the refrigerator and push against the refrigerator door to comatically lock the door.
+The door lock (1) also secures the for during the drive.
+NOTE Ensure that all objects in your refrigerator are well secured against shifting.
 Secure bottles in the door with the bottle holder (3) and ensure that foodstuff in the shelves is fastened.
+Deactivating the refrigerator Press the ON OFF switch (A) for two seconds.
+All lamps at